eminx/cocoso/README.md

 Accounts feature can easily be extended to have further information for each user such as an avatar, phone number, account number etc. Passwords are automatically encrypted in the database so system admins won't be able to track them.

 The way accounts work for the multi tenancy feature in Cocoso is each account is global, but can have different privileges in different spaces.
-This will allow users to have relation to each other in between spaces while keeping their privileges only in their own spaces.
+This allows users to have relation to each other in between spaces while keeping their privileges only in their own spaces.
 It is designed for autonomy in mind.

 ### Public Activities (Events)